MiCurry/MPAS-Patches/README.md

 # To Do

+1. Issues with Dateline/Grids that have edge verticies on both sides
-1. Create a command-line interface
+2. Create a command-line interface
-2. Experiment with Multi Processing
+3. Experiment with Multi Processing
-3. Create a tutorial for both command line and using it as an import
+4. Create a tutorial for both command line and using it as an import